-ENGL 2236 Contemporary World 3 credits Literature: The Novel (1945-present) Prerequisites: ENGL 1101 or ENGL 101
+ENGL 2236 Modern & Contemporary 3 credits World Literature

-This course is a survey of world literature from postwar to present that focuses on novels and novellas.
-Student will read and discuss great works from around the world, effectively establishing a global view of how literature has evolved since the Second World War.
-Areas covered include Africa, Asia, The Caribbean, Europe, The Far East, The Middle East,
+Prerequisites: ENGL 1101 or ENGL 101

-North America, and South America.
-In addition to readings, discussions, and exams, students will write two research papers and give two presentations that demonstrate their ability to explain the importance of specific works both verbally and in writing.
+This course is a survey of world literature from 1900 to present that focuses on written works from diverse cultures around the globe.
+Areas covered include Africa, Asia, The Caribbean, Europe, The Far East, The Middle East, North America, and South America.
+In addition to readings, discussions, and tests, students will write two research papers and give two presentations that demonstrate their ability to explain the importance of specific works and their cultural context, both verbally and in writing.